 This photo shows Toby at about 10 months old with the seat fully reclined.

-After more than a year of use then, what do we think of the Britax Dualfix?
+What do we think of the Dualfix?

 On the positive side Toby has always seemed comfortable in the seat, from when he first started using it at 8 months, until now at almost 2.
 The straps are very easy to adjust and to open and close and Toby always seems secure in the seat.
 The biggest plus point has to be the swivel feature which allows the seat to face the door for getting Toby in and out.
 I’m sure this has saved my back from untold damage over the last 18 months!
 In rear-facing mode with the seat in the most reclined position it will swivel towards the door but will not turn the full 180° to face forwards.
 This worked fine for us when Toby was smaller and was always using the seat in the reclined position.